Solvable Lattice Hamiltonians with Fractional Hall Conductivity: Solving the Hamiltonian

 Now we have a new set of basis states describing the low energy physics of the system, spanned by infinitely many highly localized orbits $|\phi_j^{(N_b)}\rangle$.
 Our next step would be to solve the remaining terms,

 in this basis.
-While the $U_a$ term, the ``hopping term of the tight binding model'', remains exact after the projection into this basis, the ``potential well'' $\epsilon_b$ term does not.
+While the $U_a$ term, the ``hopping term of the tight binding model'', remains exact after the projection into this basis (as this basis spans an invariant subspace under the $U_a$ term), the ``potential well'' $\epsilon_b$ term does not.
 We approximate

 which we must justify later (see the end of this subsection).
 Here $\bar{b}$ is the operator identifying the center coordinates $(2\pi/n)j + \bar{b}_0$ of the orbits, which is well-defined at least for $N_b$ not too large.
 This means that at low energies we no longer need to consider the continuous $b$ variable but can concentrate on a discrete $\bar{b}$ space for each level $N_b$.
 The basis of the conjugate variable of $\bar{b}$ operator, $\underline{a}$ (not to be confused with $\bar{a}$), is then confined onto the ``first Brillioun zone'' in the reciprocal space of the $\bar{b}_j$ lattice, i.e. $\underline{a} \in [0,2\pi)$.
 Since the roles of $\underline{a}$ and $\bar{b}$ are conjugate, we can switch the perspective and now interpret $\underline{a}$ as a coordinate on a ring.
 Thus we can regard $-U_a \cos[n (a-\bar{a}_0)]=-U_a \cos[n (\underline{a}-\bar{a}_0)]$ term as a sinusoidal potential, subjected to the periodic boundary condition identifying $\underline{a}=0$ and $2\pi$.
 This potential has $n$ minima located at $\bar{a}_{m^a} = (2\pi/n)m^a +\bar{a}_0$, $m^a\in \mathbb{Z}_n$.
 We can solve the Hamiltonian around each minimum, again treating the potential in the neighborhoods of the minima as quadratic.
 The corresponding excitation energy is